zcous/CNS_Cousineau_23/HW8/README.md

 ## Demonstrate the Tool

 I will be using gobuster, which can help hack into websites and get into directories on websites that you shouldn't usually see.
 First, I needed to install go buster using the command
-[gobuster]
+!(gobuster)
 and it's installed!

 The next command I used was:
-![gobuster dir -u http://testphp.vulweb.com -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x .php,.txt]
+!(gobuster dir -u http://testphp.vulweb.com -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x .php,.txt)

 gobuster: to call the tool
 U: denotes that you want to scan a URL that will follow